-By April of 2021, 31 states, including Arkansas, have introduced SOL reform bills for child sex abuse.
-Arizona and Kentucky already have new SOL laws going into effect, including a revival law in Kentucky.
-This year, Arkansas is one of 25 states trying to extend or eliminate civil SOLs and one of 20 states seeking to revive civil claims for past child sex abuse.^{xii}
+By April of 2021, 31 states, including Louisiana, have introduced SOL reform bills for child sex abuse.
+Three states already have new SOL laws going into effect this year, including a revival law in Kentucky and civil SOL elimination laws in Arizona and Colorado.
+Also, in Arkansas a bill to open a window was just delivered to the Governor for approval.
+This year, Louisiana is one of 25 states trying to extend or eliminate civil SOLs and one of 20 states seeking to revive civil claims for past child sex abuse.xii

-There has been incredible progress across the nation, yet Arkansas has not made any changes to its short civil SOLs for child sex abuse since 1993.
-In the United States, since 2002, 40 jurisdictions extended or eliminated their civil SOLs for child sex abuse and 21 jurisdictions revived expired claims.
-It's time for Arkansas to join the movement.
-This bill is an opportunity for the state to reach the top - for the children of yesterday, today and tomorrow.
+There has been incredible progress across the nation, yet Louisiana has not made any changes to its short civil SOLs for child sex abuse since 1993.
+In the United States, since 2002, 44 jurisdictions extended or eliminated their civil SOLs for child sex abuse and 21 jurisdictions revived expired claims.
+It's time for Louisiana to join the movement.
+This bill is an opportunity for the state to reach the top-for the children of yesterday, today and tomorrow.

-The following graphic demonstrates how Arkansas ranks amongst other states regarding its current civil SOL for child sex abuse.
+The following graphic demonstrates how Louisiana ranks amongst other states regarding its current civil SOL for child sex abuse.
 CHILD USA's average ranking of each state's civil SOL takes into account each state's age cap, discovery rule, and revival law.
-On a scale of 0-5, overall, Arkansas currently ranks as a 1.33, making it below average amongst the states, and in need of improvement.
+On a scale of 0-5, overall, Louisiana currently ranks as a 2, making it below average amongst the states, and in need of improvement.

 a.
-Arkansas Should Extend Its Civil SOL for Child Sex Abuse
+Louisiana Should Extend Its Civil SOL for Child Sex Abuse

-In Arkansas, the civil SOL for claims for child sex abuse is age 21 or 3 years after discovery.
-This means the civil SOL expires more than three decades before the average victim will tell anyone they were abused.
+In Louisiana, the civil SOL for claims for child sex abuse is age 28 or 10 years after discovery.
+This means the civil SOL expires nearly 25 years before the average victim will tell anyone they were abused.

-The following graphic demonstrates how Arkansas ranks amongst other states regarding its current age cap for civil child sex abuse claims.
-Currently, forty-three states have longer SOLs than Arkansas, which is ranked as one of the worst states.
-Overall, 12 states and Guam have eliminated some civil SOLs for child sex abuse and they are ranked below as the best.
-Another 5 states have extended civil SOLs past 50 years of age.
-Arkansas ranks as the worst because of its short and out-of-date SOL for child sex abuse.
+The following graphic demonstrates how Louisiana ranks amongst other states regarding its current age cap for civil child sex abuse claims.
+Currently, 31 states have longer SOLs than Louisiana, which is ranked as only a little better than the worst states.
+Overall, 14 states and Guam have eliminated some civil SOLs for child sex abuse and they are ranked below as the best.
+XiV Another 5 states have extended civil SOLs past 50 years of age.
+XV Louisiana ranks low because of its short and out-of-date SOL for child sex abuse.

-Extending the SOL to age 55 would be a significant improvement for Arkansas.
-The extension to age 55 is in line with the recent trend to eliminate civil SOLs and give victims into their 50's time to come forward in accordance with the delayed disclosure of abuse science.
+Extending the SOL to age 53 would be a significant improvement for Louisiana.
+The extension to age 53 is in line with the recent trend to eliminate civil SOLs and give victims into their 50's time to come forward in accordance with the delayed disclosure of abuse science.

 b.
-Arkansas Should Open a Revival Window for Child Sex Abuse Claims
+Louisiana Should Open a Revival Window for Child Sex Abuse Claims

 Revival laws recognize that society for too long did not understand the plight of those sexually abused as children and unfairly extinguished their rights long before they had the ability to report or seek justice for their abuse.
 Revival laws are the only way to restore justice to adult victims of child sex abuse and give them the opportunity to file civil lawsuits if they so choose.
 These laws are not solely about justice for victims; there are also important public safety reasons for allowing older claims of abuse to proceed.
-When victims are empowered to disclose their abuse and sue for their injuries, the public benefits from finding out who the perpetrators are, the cost of abuse is shifted to those who created it and it learns how to prevent child sex abuse.
+When victims are empowered to disclose their abuse and sue for their injuries, the public benefits from finding out who the perpetrators are, the cost of abuse is shifted to those who created it, and it learns how to prevent child sex abuse.